mengwangk/coding-and-reading/tests/trading/lesson_22.md

-# Asessing a learning algorithm
+# Assessing a learning algorithm

 ## Closer look at KNN solutions